and mental wellbeing for children and young people

-HeadStart Kernow has undertaken a local evaluation and report on the effectiveness of HeadStart interventions, new engagement tools and research methods.
-This page is being continually updated when new reports become available.
+HeadStart Kernow has undertaken local evaluation and reported on the effectiveness of HeadStart interventions, new engagement tools and research methods.

 Access for children and young people to support when/where they need it

 The Summer programme 2020 report describes how the service adapted to the pandemic.
 Key learning covers: the involvement of young people in adapting the programme; the positive impact of having an agile 'test and learn' approach; the importance of communication; the various collaborative working opportunities; and how the service indirectly benefited greater numbers of young people and their families.

 The Return to School July 2020 report provides a snapshot of how young people felt about returning to school following the March 2020 national lockdown.
 It covers: levels of engagement with support services; anxieties around returning to school; feedback from young people on what would make going back to school easier for them.

 Embedding children and young people's emotional health and wellbeing across the system

-In Cornwall we data-link the annual Wellbeing Measurement Framework results with locally held data to make improvements to the services we provide to children, young people and their families.
+In Cornwall we data-linked the annual Wellbeing Measurement Framework results with locally held data to make improvements to the services we provide to children, young people and their families.
 We use the WMF data to embed wellbeing across the system.
 This case-study produced by CORC describes our approach.

 Involving children and young people meaningfully